 "The debate now is whether we have found a protocol, or whether a protocol even exists that could put this therapeutic option to good use.
 We have identified a few things not to do, and we have a rough idea of which direction to go, but we don't have a really good protocol yet,"

 "The doctors working at patients' bedside who deal with this already perceive and intuit it – they have experience of who to give it to and when in order to obtain a significant response.
 This benefit dissipates in large numbers when everyone receives the treatment, but there is already empirical evidence to show who it is worth giving to.
 I think the pieces are starting to fall into place for this treatment," he added.

-Recent scientific findings have cast considerable doubt on the efficacy and benefits of plasma therapy against COVID-19, and it is clear that research is now also being directed towards smaller patient groups.
+Recent scientific findings, as we have seen above, have cast considerable doubt on the efficacy and benefits of plasma therapy against COVID-19, and it is clear that research is now also being directed towards smaller patient groups.
 It is worth revisiting what Hungary's current therapeutic protocol says about this treatment and comparing it with how plasma therapy is perceived in other countries – where it is recommended and in what manner.

 The US National Institutes of Health (NIH) issued a recommendation, which was most recently updated in mid-December, according to which plasma therapy is contraindicated in hospitalized, immunocompetent patients.
 Further, it states that there is insufficient evidence for or against the treatment's recommendation in other patients (e.g. immunocompetent outpatients or immunocompromised patients in general).